Benedum Center: History

 The Stanley Theatre, built at a cost of $3 million, opened as a deluxe movie palace February 27, 1928, with seating for 3,800 people (it now seats 2,885).
 It was designed by the architectural firm Hoffman−Henon who were best known for their design of 35 theaters in the Philadelphia area.
 The Stanley Theatre was the largest movie theater in Western Pennsylvania.
-Operated by the Stanley Warner Theatres circuit division of Warner Bros., it was Pittsburgh's main first run house for all Warner Bros. film releases.
+Initially operated by the Stanley Corporation of America (SCA) it became part of the newly founded Warner Bros.
+Theatres after the SCA was bought by Warner Bros.
+Pictures later in 1928.
+It was Pittsburgh's main first run house for all Warner Bros. film releases.

 Frank Sinatra played here December 10, 1943.
+Following an antitrust lawsuit against Warner Bros., the theatre was sold to the newly formed Stanley Warner Corporation in 1953 when Warner was forced to sell all of its theaters.

 In 1974 War and King Crimson played at the Stanley.

 On April 29, 1974, the King Biscuit Flower Hour recorded a show at the Stanley by Robin Trower for a later broadcast.

 In 1976, the Stanley was purchased and renovated by the Cinemette Corporation to be operated as a movie theater.
 In 1977, DiCesare Engler Productions bought the theater.

 September 23, 1978, Frank Zappa played two sets at the Stanley Theatre.

 Live rock and roll concerts presented through 1984.

-The Grateful Dead performed four shows at the venue, and reggae musician Bob Marley performed his last live concert there in 1980, before his death in 1981.
+The Grateful Dead performed five nights at the venue February 7, 1969 (two shows), November 30 & December 1, 1979, and March 5 & 6, 1981; the Jerry Garcia Band played there on March 19, 1978.
+Reggae musician Bob Marley performed his last live concert there in 1980, before his death in 1981.
 The only known photographs from the show were featured in Kevin Macdonald's documentary film Marley.

 Prince kicked off his Controversy Tour in 1981 at the Stanley.
 The rock band Kansas chose the Benedum Center to host its 40th Anniversary Fan Appreciation Concert on August 17, 2013, which all the original members were to attend.

 The Stanley Theater was named "Number One Auditorium in the U.S." by Billboard several times during the DiCesare-Engler years.